Super Lawyers

 Unfortunately, there is no actual "cure" for ataxic cerebral palsy.
 Once the developing cells in the brain are damaged during pregnancy or childbirth, they cannot be repaired or regenerated.
 Proper management and treatment can make the symptoms of ataxic CP more manageable.

-For every 1,000 babies born in the United States, at least 3 will be diagnosed with some type of cerebral palsy by the time they are 18-24 months old.
-Just under a million people in the U.S. live with cerebral palsy according to the United Cerebral Palsy Association.
+For every 1,000 babies born in the United States, at least three will be diagnosed with cerebral palsy by the time they are 18-24 months old.
+According to the United Cerebral Palsy, just under a million people in the U.S. live with cerebral palsy Association.
 Ataxic cerebral palsy is the least common type of CP.
 Less than 10% of cerebral palsy cases are classified as ataxic CP.
 More common forms of cerebral palsy are dyskinetic and, the most common, spastic.

 How Is Ataxic Cerebral Palsy Diagnosed?

-The damage to the cerebellum area of the brain the causes ataxic CP generally occurs during labor and delivery or pregnancy.
+The brain damage to the cerebellum area that causes ataxic CP generally occurs during labor and delivery or pregnancy.
 However, an actual diagnosis of ataxic CP is not made right away.
-In fact, a formal diagnosis of ataxic cerebral palsy is typically made much farther down the road after the child falls short of certain developmental milestones.
+A formal diagnosis of ataxic cerebral palsy is typically made much farther down the road after the child falls short of certain developmental milestones.

 What Are the Treatment Options for Ataxic Cerebral Palsy?

-Treatment for ataxic CP focuses on management of the symptoms and increasing functionality.
-Treatment plans for ataxic cerebral palsy typically involve a combination of two things: (1) medication; and (2) therapy.
+Treatment for ataxic CP focuses on managing the symptoms and increasing functionality.
+Treatment plans for ataxic cerebral palsy typically involve a combination of (1) medication and (2) therapy.

-Medication: there are a number of drugs used to help manage the symptoms of ataxic CP.
+Medication: Several drugs are used to help manage the symptoms of ataxic CP.
 Anti-anxiety drugs are sometimes used to control the tremors and shakes experienced by children with ataxic CP.
 Other drug combinations are also used to address muscle control issues.

-Therapy: intensive physical therapy is the primary method of treatment for ataxic CP.
-Physical therapy can be effective in increasing muscle and body control and helping children with ataxic CP become more mobile and independent.
+Therapy: Intensive physical therapy is the primary treatment method for ataxic CP.
+Physical therapy can effectively increase muscle and body control and help children with ataxic CP become more mobile and independent.
 Occupational therapy provides a more focused approach and aims at increasing practical functionality.

 Are Foot Injuries Common with Ataxic Cerebral Palsy?

 As we talked about above, ataxic cerebral palsy creates muscle imbalance.
-This imbalance is doing to lead varying amounts of pressure on different parts of the person's feet that can leads to complications.
+This imbalance leads to varying amounts of pressure on different parts of the person’s feet, that can lead to complications.

 One complication is equinus foot deformity.
 One option to treat equinus foot deformity is orthotics.
 Another is splinting.
 Surgery may also be an option to length the tendons.

-Other deformities of the feet you often see in children that suffer from CP include varus, valgus, and metatarsal deformities.
+Other deformities of the feet you often see in children who suffer from CP include varus, valgus, and metatarsal deformities.

 The case summaries below are from reported settlements and verdicts in which the primary injury was ataxic cerebral palsy.
 Why are there so few cases?
 The settlement and verdict reports do not include the specific type of cerebral palsy.

-All cases are unique and these are offered for informational purposes only.
-In other words, you can't predict the exact settlement value of your child's claim by seeing a case that looks on its face to be the exact same case.
+All cases are unique, and these are offered for informational purposes only.
+In other words, you can’t predict the exact settlement value of your child’s claim by seeing a case that looks on its face to be the exact same case.
 Why?
-There are too many variables that cannot be included in these short summaries.
+Too many variables cannot be included in these short summaries.
 But you also cannot avoid the obvious.
 Serious injury ataxic cerebral palsy cases can lead to huge settlements and verdicts.

-• Blunt v.
-Sierra Vista Regional Medical (California 2013) $74.5 million: Mother alleged that she was allowed to push for hours during labor.
-Despite clear signs of fetal distress, she alleged that the doctors and hospital staff made no efforts to intervene and aid the delivery.
-No episiotomy was performed and no effort at forceps or vacuum extraction was made.
-When the baby was eventually born she had significant brain damage and was eventually diagnosed with severe ataxic cerebral palsy - requiring 24-hour medical care for the remainder of her life.
-The doctors and hospital insisted that there were no obvious signs of fetal distress and, therefore, no reason to hasten the vaginal delivery or perform an emergency c-section.
-After a 2 month trial in San Luis Obispo County, the jury awarded the plaintiffs a staggering $74.5 million in damages.
+- Blunt v.
+Sierra Vista Regional Medical (California) $74.5 million: In this California birth injury lawsuit, the mother alleged that she was allowed to push for hours during labor.
+Despite clear signs of fetal distress, she claimed that the doctors and hospital staff did not intervene and aid the delivery.
+No episiotomy was performed, and no effort at forceps or vacuum extraction was made.
+When the baby was born, she had significant brain damage and was diagnosed with severe ataxic cerebral palsy – requiring 24-hour medical care for the remainder of her life.
+The doctors and hospital insisted that there were no apparent signs of fetal distress and, therefore, no reason to hasten the vaginal delivery or perform an emergency C-section.
+After a two-month trial in San Luis Obispo County, the jury awarded the plaintiffs a staggering $74.5 million in damages.

-• Plaintiff v.
-Defendant (Michigan 2011) $3.9 million: Mother went to the hospital for scheduled induced labor.
-The fetal monitor showed everything was fine but it was noted that the baby was positioned face first - a situation that often calls for a C-section delivery.
+- Plaintiff v.
+Defendant (Michigan) $3.9 million: Mother went to the hospital for scheduled induced labor.
+The fetal monitor showed everything was fine, but it was noted that the baby was positioned face first – a situation that often calls for a C-section delivery.
 The baby was delivered vaginally and suffered hypoxic ischemic encephalopathy during delivery.
 The baby was eventually diagnosed with ataxic cerebral palsy.
-The mother alleged that the hospital staff did not properly set up the fetal monitor and, as a result, it was giving readings of the mother's heart rate instead of the fetal heart rate so the doctors were basically obvious to the fetal distress.
+The mother alleged that the hospital staff did not properly set up the fetal monitor and, as a result, it was giving readings of the mother’s heart rate instead of the fetal heart rate so the doctors were basically oblivious to the fetal distress.
 Defendants denied liability and causation.
-One of the primary defenses was that HIE is known to cause other types of cerebral palsy - but that it is not considered to be a cause of ataxic cerebral palsy.
-The case went to pre-trial mediation which resulted in a settlement for $3.9 million from the hospital and doctor.
+One of the primary defenses was that HIE is known to cause other types of cerebral palsy but is not considered a cause of ataxic cerebral palsy.
+The case went to pre-trial mediation, which resulted in a settlement for $3.9 million from the hospital and doctor.

-• Coleman v.
+- Coleman v.
 United States (Illinois 2003) $19.2 million: Plaintiff had a normal pregnancy but encountered difficulties 6 hours into her labor and delivery.
-At that point, the doctor allegedly attempted to a vacuum extractor 15 separate times before eventually performing an emergency c-section.
+At that point, the doctor allegedly attempted to use a vacuum extractor 15 times before eventually performing an emergency C-section.
 The baby allegedly suffered severe ataxic encephalopathy and was diagnosed with cerebral palsy.
-Plaintiff accused the defendants of breaching the standard of care by overusing the vacuum extractor and failing to perform a timely c-section.
-The defendants denied that the vacuum extractor was used 15 times and claimed that the baby's injuries were the result of a maternal infection and not trauma during childbirth.
-A federal court jury in Chicago found in favor of the plaintiff and awarded $19.2 million
+The plaintiff accused the defendants of breaching the standard of care by overusing the vacuum extractor and failing to perform a timely c-section.
+The defendants denied that the vacuum extractor was used 15 times and claimed that the baby’s injuries resulted from a maternal infection, not trauma during childbirth.
+A federal court jury in Chicago found in favor of the plaintiff and awarded $19.2 million.

 Contact Miller & Zois About Ataxic Cerebral Palsy

-When a child is diagnosed with ataxic cerebral palsy, it is very possible that their condition may have been caused by a medical error or negligence during childbirth.
+When a child is diagnosed with ataxic cerebral palsy, it is possible that a medical error or negligence may have caused their condition during childbirth.
 Miller Zois has a team of experienced birth injury attorneys with the knowledge and experience necessary to evaluate your case and determine whether or not you have a malpractice claim.
 Miller & Zois has consistently delivered results for birth injury clients.
 Call us at 800-553-8082 or click here for a free online consultation.